-Figure 2-19 shows the activities that can be initiated from the MPM GUI menu.
+Figure 9 shows what activities can be initiated from the MPM GUI menu bar

-- The Data submenu has activities relating to the transferring of data to and from the MPM and to and from the files. - The View submenu shows or hides additional views of the configuration data. - The Help submenu opens help on the application and gives information about the software version.
+- The Data sub menu has activities relating to transferring data to and from the MPM and to and from files. - The View sub menu shows or hides additional views of the configuration data. - The Help sub menu opens help on the application and gives information about the software version

-Figure 2-19 • Menu Options
+Figure 21 · Menu Options

-I2C Communications
+IC Communications

-The MPM IC Communications dialog is for communication from the GUI to MPM using IC through the Devantech/Robot Electronics USB-ISS communications module/dongle.
-In the Activity section choose any activity and press Go to start that activity.
-A log will be displayed under the Status section.
+The MPM IC Communications dialog is for communication from the GUI to MPM using IC via the Devantech/Robot Electronics USB-ISS communications module/dongle.
+In the Activity box choosing an activity and pressing Go will start that activity.
+A log of what happens will be displayed in the Status view